microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 Which scenario was selected?

-Why did we choose this scenario over the others?
+Why was this scenario prioritised over the others?

 Will other scenarios be considered in the future?
 When will we revisit them / what conditions need to be met to pursue them?